vhbagci/AWS-CSA-2019-study-notes/Course/Chapter 9 - Applications/README.md

 Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

-* You can enable cache
+* You can enable request caching.
-* Scaled automatically
+* Scales automatically.
-* You can throttle requests
+* You can throttle requests.
+* By default https protocol is used for endpoints.
+Custom certificates can be attached.
 * Connect to CloudWatch to log all requests.

 ## [Kinesis](https://aws.amazon.com/kinesis/)